What undergraduate major do I need to have in order to apply to optometry school?

 Are there special requirements for international students?

-In addition to the application requirements for all incoming students, international students need to have their high school and college records evaluated by World Education Services (except applicants attending English-language Canadian universities).
+In addition to the application requirements for all incoming students, international students need to have their high school and college records evaluated by World Education Services (except applicants from English-language, Canadian universities.)
 More information is available at World Education Services.

-If English is not your first language, you will be required to take the Test of English as a Foreign Language (TOEFL) if you have been in this country for fewer than 3 years or if the Admissions Committee requires it of you.
+If English is not your first language and you have been in the United States for fewer than three years, or if the Admissions Committee requires it of you, you will be required to take the Test of English as a Foreign Language (TOEFL).
 A score of 81 (iBT) or greater is required.
 For more information, please visit TOEFL.

 Does SUNY Optometry accept Canadian students?

 SUNY Optometry welcomes applications from out-of-state residents and international students.
-On average, 7% of the incoming class is comprised of Canadian students.
+On average, seven percent of the incoming class is comprised of Canadian students.

-I am a Canadian student and have not taken the SAT or ACT; do I need to take it?
+I am a Canadian student and have not taken the SAT or ACT.
+Is that ok?

 Do Canadian students qualify for financial aid?